chengniedotcom/chengniedotcom.github.io/notes/a-thousand-brains.md

 Recommend: 10/10

-Many of the thought experiments are eye-opening for me.
-I can see my own struggle between old brain and new brain when I face many temptations: social network, over-training, workaholism, etc. I need a constant reminder to choose knowledge over gene.
+Many of the thought experiments were eye-opening for me.
+I can see my own struggle between the old brain and new brain when I face many temptations: social networking, over-training, workaholism, etc. I need a constant reminder to choose knowledge over genes.

 ## Notes